 Mentees should be able to do the following:

-• After being matched with a mentor and having accepted the mentorship scheme offer, contact said mentor within a week of offer acceptance
+- After being matched with a mentor and having accepted the mentorship scheme offer, contact said mentor within a week of offer acceptance

-• Identify subjects/topics that they would be interested in discussing with their mentor over the year
+- Identify subjects/topics that they would be interested in discussing with their mentor over the year

-• Be able to engage with the process, identify subjects to discuss and listen to points and suggestions raised by their mentor, while at the same time appreciating that these will reflect the mentor’s own personal perspectives and lived experiences and may not apply to their situation in the same way
+- Be able to engage with the process, identify subjects to discuss and listen to points and suggestions raised by their mentor, while at the same time appreciating that these will reflect the mentor’s own personal perspectives and lived experiences and may not apply to their situation in the same way

-• Complete a questionnaire to review their experiences at the end of the scheme
+- Complete a questionnaire to review their experiences at the end of the scheme

 Mentors should be able to do the following:

-• Respond to their mentee’s email within a week to establish an e-introduction (email exchange or Zoom call) before the kick-off meeting
+- Respond to their mentee’s email within a week to establish an e-introduction (email exchange or Zoom call) before the kick-off meeting

-• Following the kick-off meeting, contact their mentee to arrange the first 1:1 meeting and discuss any objectives of the meeting, for example: career opportunities, networking
+- Following the kick-off meeting, contact their mentee to arrange the first 1:1 meeting and discuss any objectives of the meeting, for example: career opportunities, networking

-• Be able to listen, offer suggestions and comments on subjects their mentee brings up, while at the same time emphasising that any comments and opinions will reflect their own (mentor’s) personal perspectives and past experiences and will need to be considered by the mentee in that light
+- Be able to listen, offer suggestions and comments on subjects their mentee brings up, while at the same time emphasising that any comments and opinions will reflect their own (mentor’s) personal perspectives and past experiences and will need to be considered by the mentee in that light

 5. Expectations and Code of Conduct

 Participating in GGMS will hopefully be an enjoyable and rewarding experience for all concerned.
 Schemes such as this depend on engagement, mutual respect and consideration.
 To ensure this, it is useful to establish some simple ground rules as well as expectations that both mentees and mentors should have of each other.
-These include replying to email contact to arrange meetings within a reasonable time frame (~7 working days when not away on vacation/fieldwork/conference), a commitment to at least 5 meetings per year (mentors and mentees are welcome to set up further meetings should both parties agree) and having reasonable expectations of what can be achieved in the scheme.
+These include replying to email contact to arrange meetings within a reasonable time frame (~7 working days when not away on vacation/fieldwork/conference), a commitment to at least 4 to 5 meetings per year (mentors and mentees are welcome to set up further meetings should both parties agree) and having reasonable expectations of what can be achieved in the scheme.
 For example, activities that are considered within the remit of the scheme will include providing suggestions and tips for networking at conferences and working in teams, etc., whereas activities that are beyond the scope of the scheme will include reading and commenting on manuscripts, extended introductions to contacts, etc.

 Please be aware that all interactions in this scheme are covered by the Mineralogical Society (to which the Geochemistry Group is affiliated) Code of Conduct (https://www.minersoc.org/code-of-conduct.html), which participants agree to abide by as part of joining the scheme.